irmen/cbmcodecs2/README.rst

 License
 =======

-As with the original PETSCII to Unicode mapping files, the cbmcodecs package is Licensed under the GNU GPL Version 2, see the ``LICENSE.txt`` file for the full text.
+As with the original PETSCII to Unicode mapping files, the cbmcodecs2 package is Licensed under the GNU GPL Version 2, see the ``LICENSE.txt`` file for the full text.